DATA AND COOKIES POLICY

 In some cases, we may ask if you consent to the relevant use of your personal data.
 In such cases, the legal basis for Freedom processing that data about you may (in addition or instead) be that you have consented (Article 6 (1) (a) General Data Protection Regulation).

 Marketing and opting out

-We will not pass your personal information to other third parties unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.
+Please be reassured that we will not release your information to third parties for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

 Keeping your data secure